Rishav154/Email-Sender/README.md

 Step 9 - Then click on "Generate"
 Step 10 - Copy your app password and click "Done"

-Your pass word is succesfully generated!!!
+Your password is succesfully generated!!!
 Now you can use it to send emails.